 Here are some suggestions for handling fights between teenage siblings.

-Resolving arguments teaches children essential life skills, so avoid always stepping in to solve the problem for them – even though it might be faster and less stressful to fix the issue yourself.
+Resolving arguments by themselves teaches children essential life skills, so avoid always stepping in to solve problems for them – although this might be faster and less stressful.
 Try asking your children to listen to each other’s perspective.
 Then guide them towards a compromise, possibly using steps for problem-solving.

 If your children need some help with conflict, coach them through it.
-You can model problem-solving for them by helping them work out what they’re arguing about, ask them what they each want, and prompt them to come up with solutions together.
+You can model problem-solving for them by helping them work out what they’re arguing about, asking them what they each want, and prompting them to come up with solutions together.

-Note: violent fights can damage the long-term relationship between siblings.
+Violent verbal or physical fights can harm the long-term relationship between siblings.
 You need to step in if your children are being verbally or physically violent towards each other.

 Our Talking to Teens interactive guide

 explores some tricky parent and teenager situations.
-For example, you can see how to use different approaches to sorting out fights between teenage siblings and get different results.
+For example, you can see how different approaches to sorting out fights between teenage siblings can get different results.

 - Try to be evenhanded.
-Teenagers are very quick to pick up on differential treatment.
+Teenagers are very quick to pick up on different treatment.

 - Avoid getting into debates about what’s fair and equal.
 Explain to your children that their age difference might mean a difference in what they are allowed to do, and what responsibilities they have.
 Try to make sure that they get similar treatment at similar ages.